Chat with us on WhatsApp

 Is the FUE procedure painful?

-To ensure an entirely pain-free crown transplant, we use the state of the art Kinetic Anaesthesia Device to reduce the mild discomfort typically associated with local anaesthetic injections.
+To ensure an entirely pain-free crown transplant, we use the state-of-the-art Kinetic Anaesthesia Device to reduce the mild discomfort typically associated with local anaesthetic injections.

 What are the side effects of a crown hair transplant?